-I-10 eastbound closed past Whiskey Bay after crash at end of police pursuit
+I-10 eastbound closed between Lafayette and Whiskey Bay after crash at end of police pursuit

 The chase originated from somewhere in Baton Rouge.
 WBRZ watched the pursuit on the Basin Bridge westbound until the driver turned around in the median near Henderson and headed back toward Baton Rouge.

 I-10 at Whiskey Bay was closed eastbound after the car reportedly struck another vehicle before crashing itself.
+As of 2 p.m., the interstate was still closed between I-49 in Lafayette and Whiskey Bay.

 Trending News